 Mentorship duties can traditionally be broken down into three aspects — guidance, feedback, and encouragement.

-- Guidance: Especially among your younger workforce, guidance is an important mentoring factor.
+- Guidance: Especially among your younger workforce, leadership is an essential mentoring factor.
 Millennials appreciate some direction and enjoy working toward a reachable goal.
 Having a mentor guide them toward said goal keeps them focused and empowered to reach it.

 How to create mentor/mentee relationships

-- Take on your own mentees: It’d be easy to pass this initiative along to someone below you and request they implement it, but it’d be significantly more effective if you took on your own protégées and lead by example.
-Being a shift leader or Lead Supervisor, makes you the perfect candidate to be a mentor and share your experiences and knowledge with another individual who could learn greatly from your insight.
+- Take on your mentees: It’d be easy to pass this initiative along to someone below you and request they implement it, but it’d be significantly more useful if you took on your protégées and lead by example.
+Being a shift leader or Lead Supervisor makes you the perfect candidate to be a mentor and share your experiences and knowledge with another individual who could learn much from your insight.

 - Allow it to happen naturally: the relationship will be much more effective if both parties share common values and personalities.
-If you suspect a someone isn’t getting much from the mentorship it could be because it’s simply not a good fit.
-Consider letting these relationships happen organically; letting mentor and mentee gravitate to one another naturally so that the relationship is a two-way street, a much more animated and energetic combination.
+If you suspect a someone isn’t getting much from the mentorship, it could be because it’s just not a good fit.
+Consider letting these relationships happen organically; letting mentor and mentee gravitate to one another naturally so that the relationship is a two-way street, a much more lively and energetic combination.

 As we mentioned above, one of the chief duties of a good mentor is to deliver feedback.
 While doing so is not always glamorous, it’s necessary to develop your relationship with your mentee.
-Offered effectively, feedback can be uplifting and motivate your protégée to do better.
-However, if the delivery is done poorly, bad feedback can ruin a mentor/mentee relationship resulting in lingering animosity, loss of respect, and demotivation.
+Efficiently offered, feedback can be uplifting and motivate your protégée to do better.
+However, if the delivery is done poorly, lousy feedback can ruin a mentor/mentee relationship resulting in lingering animosity, loss of respect, and demotivation.
 To ensure the latter doesn’t happen to you or other mentors, we’ve outlined four steps to delivering constructive criticism below.
-For more on this, and other key factors, download our full Guide to Increasing Employee Retention.
+For more on this, and other vital factors, download our full Guide to Increasing Employee Retention.

 - Make it Timely - As time passes, certain situations might become blurred, and people are more likely to interpret them differently.
 As such, the right time to give feedback is as soon as possible.

 - Stick to the Facts - Discuss only what happened, not what you think happened.
-For example, you could say that the employee missed a deadline on a certain project, but don’t assume it’s because he/she isn’t interested in their job.
-Instead just explain the impact of the project not being completed in time and give your recipient a chance to explain why the deadline was missed.
+For example, you could say that the employee missed a deadline for a specific project, but don’t assume it’s because he/she isn’t interested in their job.
+Instead, explain the impact of the project not being completed on time and give your recipient a chance to explain why the deadline was missed.

 - Actively Listen - How well your feedback is received will directly result in how the recipient felt he/she was heard.
 After you’ve shared your feedback, allow them to collect their thoughts and respond without being interrupted.